Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 7.1 When to Build

-Build when your domain is unusual enough that off-the-shelf ontologies do not fit, when your identity resolution rules require deep integration with proprietary data, or when your platform team has the capacity to maintain graph infrastructure long-term.
-Custom-built systems give you full control over the semantic model and resolution logic, but they carry ongoing engineering cost.
+Build when the domain is unusual enough that off-the-shelf ontologies do not fit, when identity resolution rules require deep integration with proprietary data, or when the platform team has the capacity to maintain graph infrastructure long-term.
+Custom-built systems give full control over the semantic model and resolution logic, but they carry ongoing engineering cost.

 7.2 When to Buy

-Buy when time-to-value matters more than customization, when your governance maturity is low and you need guardrails built in, or when your team lacks graph infrastructure experience.
-Commercial context platforms handle storage, query optimization, and operational reliability so your team can focus on modeling and mapping.
+Buy when time-to-value matters more than customization, when governance maturity is low and built-in guardrails are needed, or when the team lacks graph infrastructure experience.
+Commercial context platforms handle storage, query optimization, and operational reliability so the team can focus on modeling and mapping.

 7.3 Hybrid Approach

-The most common pattern is buying the core platform (context store, ingestion framework, serving layer) while building the domain-specific pieces (ontology extensions, mapping rules, resolution logic, policy definitions).
-A hybrid approach lets you start with a working system in weeks rather than quarters while retaining control over the parts that encode your business's unique knowledge.
+The most common pattern is buying the core platform, such as the context store, ingestion framework, and serving layer, while building the domain-specific pieces such as ontology extensions, mapping rules, resolution logic, and policy definitions.
+A hybrid approach lets teams start with a working system in weeks rather than quarters while retaining control over the parts that encode unique business knowledge.

 Implementation Patterns